daniel-fv/daniel-fv.github.io/_posts/sql-server-2000-export-to-azure-sql.md

 Migrating to Azure SQL Database directly from SQL Server using the *Azure Database Migration Service* requires at least SQL Server 2005.
 We need to upgrade our database to a newer version.
 In this example I chose to upgrade to SQL Server 2008.

-## Upgrade SQL Server 2000 to 2008
+# Upgrade SQL Server 2000 to 2008

-### Pre migration steps - Upgrade Advisor
+## Pre migration steps - Upgrade Advisor
 The first thing we must do is to check weather

+The SQL Server 2000 must have installed SP4.
+If it's not installed we need to install it first.

 1. Download and install the Microsoft SQL Server 2008 Upgrade Advisor in **same server** where the SQL Server 2000 is installed.
   <https://www.microsoft.com/en-us/download/details.aspx?id=11455>